-Did you leaving Islam cause the problems in your family relationship?
+Did leaving Islam cause the problems in your family relationship?

-As a person who raised in the Muslim country have you encountered any pressure?
+As a person who raised in the Muslim community have you encountered any pressure?

 Have you researched the ex Muslims?

-Did you mention or hide to your convertion from tour acquaintences?
+Did you mention or hide to your convertion from acquaintances?

 No, I didn’t hide anything from anybody. – What would you recommend to those who want to become Christians but withdraw in one way or another.
 Please do not hesitate.
 There is nothing more harder than being a woman.
 Let them always think of Christian countries.
 Please consider this , is there any Christian country that so much violence against to women?
 Is there a Christian country that getting marry with young girls?
 Don’t hesitate.
 If they want to believe in a religion, they must be Christians.
 Both for themselves and for humanity.